-Below we analyze the effect on productivity and the breakeven point of using DQML as opposed to manual implementations of QoS policy configurations for DBE.
+Once a DSML has been developed, analysis should be performed to determine if development of an interpreter for the DSML is warranted.
+Below we analyze the effect on productivity and the breakeven point of using a DSML interpreter for QoS policy configurations.
+In particular, this section quantifiably analyzes the productivity of developing and using a DSML interpreter to generate implementation artifacts for DBE compared to manual generation.
 Although configurations can be designed using various methods as outlined in previous work (Hoffert, Schmidt, & Gokhale, 2007), manual implementation of configurations is applicable to these other design solutions since these solutions provide no guidance for implementation.
+Using the DSML productivity analysis taxonomy outlined in the previous section, this section focuses on the category of implementation development effort.